 Despite the study being federally approved, cannabis’s federal Schedule I status prohibits VA clinicians from discussing medical marijuana with patients.
 As a result, “the Phoenix VA has not allowed Dr. Sisley to communicate with their staff or veterans receiving PTSD care at the Phoenix facility to recruit for her clinical research,” said Joe Plenzler, the Legion’s media liaison.
 This obstruction has prevented the study’s investigators from enrolling enough qualifying PTSD patients.

 In a letter to VA Secretary David Shulkin, American Legion National Commander Denise Rohan called on the VA to actively assist the cannabis PTSD study to ensure “this critical research is fully enabled.”
-Rohan requested the VA clear the roadblocks that are threatening completion of the study.
+Rohan requested the VA clear the roadblocks that are threatening the completion of the study.

 “There is an overwhelming body of evidence suggests that cannabis is effective in treating a number of service connected related illnesses, including PTSD and chronic pain, the two most persistent and widespread illnesses and injuries plaguing our veteran community,” Rohan’s letter reads in part.
 “Without the assistance of the Department, this study is in jeopardy of failing due to lack of viable test participants.”